google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-03.markdown

 ---

 <p class="intro">
 Progressive Web Apps should start fast and be usable immediately.
-In it's current state, our Weather App starts quickly, but it's not useable, there's no data.
+In its current state, our Weather App starts quickly, but it's not useable.
+There's no data.
 We could make an AJAX request to get that data, but that results in an extra request and makes the initial load longer.
 Instead, provide real data in the first load.